vibincholayil/e-commerce-microservice/README.md

 #### create a eks cluster using Terraform
 I have implemented Infrastructure as Code (IaC) using Terraform to provision all the required resources.
 To improve reusability and simplify deployment, I created two separate modules: one for EC2 and another for EKS.
 I then called these modules from the main Terraform configuration file.
 This approach helped me gain a better understanding of modular Terraform code and how it supports scalable and manageable infrastructure deployment.
 ```
-code avaiable in the folder
+code avaiable in the folder.
 ```

 ## Kubernetes for Orchestration